-- Pursuant to the Violence Against Women Reauthorization Act (VAWA) amendment to the Clery Act, statistics for these new reporting crimes are included for the entire 2017, 2018 and 2019 calendar year statistics. - In 2017, there were two incidents of vandalism reported as a hate crimes.
-Both involved vandalism to property.
-In 2018, there were three incidents reported as Clery hate crimes: one involved a vandalism, one involved intimidation, and one involved a crime involving bodily injury.
+- Pursuant to the Violence Against Women Reauthorization Act (VAWA) amendment to the Clery Act, statistics for these new reporting crimes are included for the entire 2018, 2019 and 2020 calendar year statistics. - In 2018, there were three incidents reported as Clery hate crimes: one involved a vandalism, one involved intimidation, and one involved a crime involving bodily injury.
 In 2019, there were two incidents classified a hate crimes, involving intimidation.
-One was based on the victim's race, the other based on the victim's sexuality. - Unfounded Crimes.
-Federal regulations permit an institution to withhold a reported crime from its crime statistics where law enforcement has investigated a reported crime 29 and, based on the results of a full investigation and evidence, have made a formal determination that the crime report is false or baseless or that the crime reported was not in fact, completed or attempted in any manner.
+One was based on the victim's race, the other based on the victim's sexuality.
+In 2020 there were 3 incidents reported as Clery hate crimes: one involving bodily injury and two involving intimidation.

+- Unfounded Crimes.
+Federal regulations permit an institution to withhold a reported crime from its crime statistics where law enforcement has investigated a reported crime and, based on the results of a full investigation and evidence, have made a formal determination that the crime report is false or baseless or that the crime reported was not in fact, completed or attempted in any manner.
 The recovery of stolen property, the low value of stolen property, the refusal of a victim to cooperate with the prosecution, and the failure to make an arrest do not "unfound" a crime report.
 A case is not designated as unfounded if no investigation was conducted or the investigation was not completed or if the investigation simply failed to prove that a crime occurred (this would be an inconclusive or unsubstantiated investigation).
 The reported crime is included on UA's crime log, and if determined to be "unfounded," the crime log will be updated within 2 business days of that determination.
-This report includes the following information on how many crimes were "unfounded" as defined above, and withheld from crime statistics because of that conclusion:

-- In 2017, UAPD had no unfounded Clery crimes. - In 2018, UAPD had two reports of motor vehicle theft, determined to be unfounded; two reports of burglary determined to be unfounded. - In 2019; UAPD had no unfounded Clery crimes. - Crimes reported as occurring in 2019 on the University's non-campus property also include incidents reported by other law enforcement agencies, and may have occurred outside of campus, outside of the country, and like other Clery reportable incidents may not have involved any University of Alabama students or staff. - Crimes are counted in the calendar year in which they are reported to the appropriate personnel.
-Crimes included in the statistics for the year 2019 have included crimes that were reported to have occurred in years prior.
+This report includes the following information on how many crimes were "unfounded" as defined above, and withheld from crime statistics because of that conclusion: - In 2018, UAPD had two reports of motor vehicle theft, determined to be unfounded; two reports of burglary determined to be unfounded. - In 2019; UAPD had no unfounded Clery crimes. - In 2020, UAPD had one report of assault determined to be unfounded - Crimes reported as occurring in 2018-2020 on the University's non-campus property also include incidents reported by other law enforcement agencies, and may have occurred outside of campus, outside of the country, and like other Clery reportable incidents may not have involved any University of Alabama students or staff. - Crimes are counted in the calendar year in which they are reported to the appropriate personnel.
+Some crimes included in the statistics for the years 2018-2020 have included crimes that were reported to have occurred in years prior.